 The longer cirrhosis goes undiagnosed and untreated, the more extensive is the damage.
 The final stage of the condition requires a liver transplant, in itself a very expensive procedure with a lot of potential complications.

 There’s now an extensive history of research and practical application and introduction of donor hepatocytes (functional liver cells) into the liver parenchyma of patients to successfully halt progression of cirrhosis.
 However, this shouldn’t be attempted if the liver damage is too great.

-Unfortunately, at the same time, there are a number of issues related to transplantation of liver cells:
+Unfortunately, there are still a number of issues with liver cell transplants, such as:

 - A lack of donors.

 - Rejection of transplants (however, when detected early, it is easily treatable).

 - Relatively low rate of survival for cell transplants (around 30%)

 - Often, also an inability to maintain and increase hepatocyte count